wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     ![ScreenShot](images/RunningServer.png)

 1. Now, with the server still running, open a terminal window, and create a simple default user so you can login to the managment pages of the WeVoteServer.
-End users in We Vote are called "voter"s.
-This new "voter" will have all the rights you as a developer need to login to [http://localhost:8000/admin/](http://localhost:8000/admin/) and start synchronizing data (downloading ballot and issue data from the master server in the cloud, to your local server).
+At We Vote, "voters" are what we call end users.
+This new "voter" will have all the rights that you (as a developer) need to login to [http://localhost:8000/admin/](http://localhost:8000/admin/) and start synchronizing data (downloading ballot and issue data from the master server in the cloud, to your local server).